thomasgoldstein/zabuyaki/res/src/tiled/stages/README.md

 Select "Polyline" drawing tool and draw the line with some segments.
 This polyline sets the bottom of the center of the camera view window (320x240 pixels).
 The polyline should be longer than the width of the stage.
+It should overlap the starting players positions.
+Check if players start off the screen from x = -36, etc.

 Horizontal parts of the polyline fix vertical camera position.
 Descending and ascending parts make the camera follow the path.